DSpace/RestContract/subscriptions.md

 Status codes:
 * 200 OK - if the operation succeed
 * 400 Bad Request - if the uuid parameter is missing or invalid
+* 422 Unprocessable Entity - if the uuid resolve to a different DSpace Object Type than eperson
 * 401 Unauthorized - if you are not authenticated
 * 403 Forbidden - if you are not logged in with sufficient permissions.
 Only system administrators or the user specified in the uuid parameter can use the endpoint